Alochke/Workshop-in-InfoSec-assignment-1/README.md

 void sysfs_exit(void)
     A wrapper function of cleanup, that serves as an abstraction layer of the clean up process of the sysfs part of the module.
-	In case the initialization of that part of the module is done.
+	In case the initialization of that part of the module is done.W